OperatorJack/Magicka-Expanded/Magicka Expanded Package/04 - Tamriel Rebuilt Pack/ME - Telepotation Pack - readme.txt

 ====Description====
 This mod adds these new magic effects:

-- Banish Daedra
-- Darkness
-- Bound Greaves
-- Bound Pauldrons
-- Bound Claymore
-- Bound Club
-- Bound Dai-Katana
-- Bound Katana
-- Bound Shortsword
-- Bound Staff
-- Bound Tanto
-- Bound Wakizashi
-- Bound Waraxe
-- Bound Warhammer

 All of these spells can be learned through spell tomes and spell grimoires.
-You can find the common spells at your local book seller.
-Rare grimoires and advanced spells are hand placed.
-Please refer to the document "BookLocations" for additional information, if needed.
+You can find the common spells at your local book seller, or in the wild.

 This mod IS NOT compatible with OpenMW, at least until support for MWSE mods is added.

 ====Permissions====
 Scripting/writing